-- C.1.1 The directors should explain in the annual report their responsibility for preparing the annual report and accounts, and there should be a statement by the auditor about their reporting responsibilities11. - C.1.2 The directors should include in the annual report an explanation of the basis on which the company generates or preserves value over the longer term (the business model) and the strategy for delivering the objectives of the company12. - C.1.3 The directors should report in annual and half-yearly financial statements that the business is a going concern, with supporting assumptions or qualifications as necessary13.
+- C.1.1.
+The directors should explain in the annual report their responsibility for preparing the annual report and accounts, and state that they consider the annual report and accounts, taken as a whole, is fair, balanced and understandable and provides the information necessary for shareholders to assess the company's performance, business model and strategy.
+There should be a statement by the auditor about their reporting responsibilities. - C.1.2.
+The directors should include in the annual report an explanation of the basis on which the company generates or preserves value over the longer term (the business model) and the strategy for delivering the objectives of the company. - C.1.3.
+The directors should report in annual and half-yearly financial statements that the business is a going concern, with supporting assumptions or qualifications as necessary.

-11 The requirement may be met by the disclosures about the audit scope and the responsibilities of the auditor included, or referred to, in the auditor's report pursuant to the requirements in paragraph 16 of ISA (UK and Ireland) 700, "The Auditor's Report on Financial Statements".
-Copies are available at: <http://www.frc.org.uk/apb/publications/pub2102.html>.
+This requirement may be met by the disclosures about the audit scope and responsibilities of the auditor included, or referred to, in the auditor's report pursuant to the requirements of ISA (UK and Ireland) 700, "The Auditor's Report on Financial Statements".
+Copies are available from the FRC website.

-12 It would be desirable if the explanation were located in the same part of the annual report as the Business Review required by Section 417 of the Companies Act 2006.
-Guidance as to the matters that should be considered in an explanation of a business model is provided in paragraphs 30 to 32 of the Accounting Standard Board's Reporting Statement: Operating And Financial Review.
-Copies are available at: <http://www.frc.org.uk/asb/publications/documents.cfm?cat=7>.
+It would be desirable if the explanation were located in the same part of the annual report as the Business Review required by Section 417 of the Companies Act 2006.
+Guidance as to the matters that should be considered in an explanation of a business model is provided in "Reporting Statement: Operating And Financial Review".
+Copies are available from the FRC website.

-13 'Going Concern and Liquidity Risk: Guidance for Directors of UK Companies 2009' suggests means of applying this part of the Code.
-Copies are available at: www.frc.org.uk/corporate/goingconcern.cfm.
+"Going Concern and Liquidity Risk: Guidance for Directors of UK Companies 2009" suggests means of applying this part of the Code.
+Copies are available from the FRC website.

-C.2 Risk Management and Internal Control14
+C.2: Risk Management and Internal Control